stolarczyk/metaboLITE/docs/_docs/Windows.md

 Download the [Docker for Windows](https://store.docker.com/editions/community/docker-ce-desktop-windows) for Windows 10 Pro/Enterprise/Education.
 The detailed installation instructions by Docker can be found on the [Docker website](https://docs.docker.com/docker-for-windows/install/#install-docker-for-windows-desktop-app).
 See these in case you encounter any problems with the installation steps listed here!

-Direct link to the file: https://download.docker.com/win/stable/Docker%20for%20Windows%20Installer.exe
+Direct link to the [file](https://download.docker.com/win/stable/Docker%20for%20Windows%20Installer.exe)

 ## Install Docker on your machine